-We were eight days deep into our trip, just left Salt Lake City and were on our way back to our ordinary lives in Chicago.
-As we entered Wyoming, we marveled at the sun dipping low on the horizon but were blissfully unaware of the car’s gas gauge rapid descent toward “empty”.
+We were eight days deep into our trip, just left Salt Lake City, and were on our way back to our ordinary lives in Chicago.
+As we entered Wyoming, we marveled at the sun dipping low on the horizon but were blissfully unaware of the car’s gas gauge's rapid descent toward “empty”.
 By the time we noticed, we were good 30 miles past the last gas station and had maybe 50 miles left in the gas tank.
 Having spent my entire “adult-ish” life in the Chicagoland area, this fact didn’t even give me a pause.
 There are gas stations everywhere!
 Almost at every exit!
 We’ll just fill up at the next station.
 We drove into the darkness.

 Minutes went by with no road signs for the next exit.
 Miles rolled past our window.
 Then, finally, an exit!
-With no signs for a gas station and the exit leading into a dark field with no view of town, we stayed on the highway.
+With no signs for a gas station and the exit leading into a dark field with no view of the town, we stayed on the highway.

 “I think…” Victor said slowly, staring into the map, “The next exit is… in about fifty miles.”

 “What?
 That can’t be possible?
 Fifty miles?”
 I screamed.
 “Are you reading the map right?”

 Victor furrowed his brow.
 He slowly guided his finger down the map several times and looked up at me, “Just keep driving.
 There is no point going back.
 There’ll be an exit when there’ll be an exit.”